 - That same study also tracked the participants long-term and discovered that they reported lower blood pressure, increased lung functioning, fewer PTSD symptoms, as well as things like a higher grade point average and fewer sick days at work.

 This study compared people who have experienced trauma, with one group writing about superficial topics such as their room or their shoes, while the other group wrote about past the most traumatic or upsetting experience of their life.
 The control group, the superficial writing topic, did show some improvements in their moods, but the experimental group, that wrote about the traumatic event, showed dramatically increased improvements in many different areas of their lives.

 How it Can Benefit Brain Functioning

-These Studies and others have shown that journaling allows both your left and right brain to be activated.
+These studies and others have shown that journaling allows both your left and right brain to be activated.
 The actual physical act of writing activates your left brain, which is analytical and rational.
-While all that is happening on the left side, the right side, master of the creative side of you, is opened up for free thinking and non-judgmental expression from the left side.
+While all that is happening on the left side, the right side, the master of the creative side of you, is opened up for free-thinking and non-judgmental expression from the left side.

 - Writing and Journaling removes mental blocks and allows activation of both sides of the brain.

 - You can begin to know yourself better after routinely jotting your thoughts down on paper.

 - You can learn to more easily identify situations and people that are toxic or beneficial for your life.